drepram/typha/readme.md

 - Andre Sion (<a href="https://twitter.com/caxvis">@caxvis</a>)

 ## License

 Typha is licensed under the MIT License.
+You can view the `license.md` file [here](https://github.com/caxvis/typha/blob/master/license.md).